Chapter 1: What Is Computation?

 1. First half adder: compute $A \oplus B$ (partial sum) and $A \land B$ (first carry candidate).

-2. Second half adder: add $C_{in}$ to the partial sum from step 1, producing the final sum $S$ and a second carry candidate.
+2. Second half adder: add $C_{in}$ to the partial sum, producing the final $S$ and a second carry candidate.

-Now chain several full adders together, with each carry-out feeding into the next column's carry-in, and you have a ripple-carry adder - a circuit that adds multi-bit binary numbers.
-An 8-bit adder uses 8 full adders in a chain.
+Chain several full adders together, with each carry-out feeding into the next column's carry-in, and you have a ripple-carry adder - a circuit that adds multi-bit binary numbers.
+An 8-bit adder uses 8 full adders in a row.
 A 64-bit adder (the kind inside your laptop's processor) uses 64.
-The principle is identical to how you learned to add multi-digit numbers in school, carrying from one column to the next.
+The carry signal "ripples" through the chain from the least significant bit to the most significant, exactly like carrying digits in pencil-and-paper addition.

-Key Idea.
-Complex operations like addition are built by connecting simple logic gates in well-defined patterns.
-This principle of composition - building complex behavior from simple parts - is one of the most powerful ideas in all of computing.
+Complex operations are built by connecting simple logic gates in well-defined patterns.
+This principle of composition - building complex behavior from simple, well-understood parts - is one of the most powerful ideas in all of computing.

 Beyond Adders

-The same approach scales to every arithmetic and logical operation a computer needs.
-Subtraction can be performed with adders (using a trick called two's complement).
-Multiplication is repeated addition.
-Comparison of two numbers is done by subtracting them and checking whether the result is zero.
-Circuits called multiplexers select between different data paths, acting like railroad switches for information.
-A decoder takes a binary number and activates exactly one of many output lines - perfect for addressing memory locations.
+The same compositional approach applies to every arithmetic and logical operation a computer needs.
+Subtraction uses adders with a trick called two's complement.
+Multiplication is implemented through combinations of shifts and additions.
+Multiplexers select between different data paths, acting like railroad switches for information.
+Decoders take a binary address and activate exactly one of many output lines - perfect for selecting a memory location.

 Every one of these circuits is, at bottom, just a carefully arranged collection of AND, OR, NOT, and XOR gates.
 There is nothing magical happening inside a computer chip - only billions of these simple gates working in concert, flipping bits according to their fixed rules.